emidah/BFPortalUnleashed/README.md

-# This is an updated fork of Ludonope/BFPortalUnleashed -> Sploric/BFPortalUnleashed
+# This is an updated fork of BFPortalUnleashed by Ludonope, last updated by Sploric

-This fork just adds support for new blocks.
+This fork just adds support for new blocks as of 2022-12-03.
 The working plugin address is https://www.emildahlberg.com/BFPortalUnleashed/dist/manifest.json

 Below is the original readme with the plugin link changed.